maya-nachiappan/virtual-pet-simulator/README.md

  - Win/Loss Conditions: The player wins if the happiness reaches 100% and loses if the pet dies.

 ## Gameplay

-1. Start a new game or load a saved game; if there are no saved games, a new game will be started.
+1. Start a new game or load a saved game; if there are no saved games, a new game will be started for you.

 2. Perform actions to manage your individual pet’s needs:
    - Feed: Reduce hunger.
    - Play: Increase happiness.
    - Rest: Restore energy.
    - Use Inventory: Apply items to increase the health, happiness or energy of your pet.

 3. Display and check on the pet's status to check:
    - Hunger
    - Happiness
    - Health
    - Energy
 (make sure not to let the levels drop! pet attributes will decay!)

-5. Win the game by keeping your pet happy and healthy the entire time and reaching maximum happiness
+4. Win the game by keeping your pet happy and healthy the entire time and reaching maximum happiness

 ## Installation